 Paros is the fourth largest island in the Cyclades and one of the most popular holiday destinations in the Aegean.
-It is known for its magnificent beaches, graphic villages and vivid nightlife.
-Find all information regarding Paros beaches, sights, villages, food and nightlife.
-Compare ferry itineraries and book Paros ferry tickets online in 4 clicks!
+It is famous for its magnificent beaches, beautiful villages with picturesque alleys, and vivid nightlife.

 Vacation in Paros

-Paros island is one of the most popular summer destinations in Greece and travelers from all over the world choose to visit it.
-Fact is that its traits are the cosmopolitan atmosphere, the beautiful beaches and the abundance in activities!
-It is a top destination not only for younger travelers who are looking for partying but for families as well.
-The island has many accommodation options for families and children-friendly sandy beaches with games and facilities.
+Paros is a top destination not only for younger travelers looking to party, but for families as well.
+The island has many options for families, such as children-friendly sandy beaches with games and facilities.

 How to get to Paros

 Traveling by ferry to Paros is quite easy.
 There are multiple routes from all ports of Athens (Piraeus, Rafina, Lavrion) and other Cycladic islands.
-Conventional ferries and speedboats run this crossing all year long and tickets can sell out quickly due to the island’s popularity.
+Conventional and high-speed ferries operate this crossing all year long.
+Tickets can sell out fast due to the island’s popularity.

-Find more information about the ferry schedules from and to Paros in the section below!
+Find more information about the ferry schedules from and to Paros below.

 What to do in Paros

-Paros offers numerous things to do and a wide variety of activities for your vacation.
-You can enjoy relaxing moments on the beautiful beaches and the traditional tavernas of the island, but also you will experience endless party nights!
+Paros offers numerous things to do and a wide variety of activities for your holidays.
+You can enjoy relaxing moments on the beautiful beaches and traditional tavernes of the island, but you can also party every night until the morning!

 In the main settlements of the island, you will find dozens of spots for coffee, food and nightlife.
-Water sports are quite common in the island and most beaches have special facilities and tutoring services along with other amenities.
+Paros offers many options for water sports: most beaches have special facilities and tutoring services along with other amenities.

 Beaches in Paros

 Paros has many beaches with crystal-crystal waters, golden sand, or pebbles.
-Most of them have amenities such as umbrellas, sun-lounges, showers and beach bars.
-There are also beaches with water sports infrastructure where you can try windsurfing or water skiing.
+Most of them have amenities, such as umbrellas, sun-lounges, showers and beach bars.
+There are also beaches with water sports infrastructure, where you can try windsurfing or water skiing.
 However, there are more secluded beaches for quiet moments by the sea.

 Some of the best beaches in Paros are:

-- Kolymbithres: It is considered one of the most beautiful beaches of the island with a breath-taking natural landscape.
+- Kolymbithres: it is considered as one of the most beautiful beaches on the island with a breathtaking natural landscape.
 Actually, Kolymbithres are 3 small beaches with crystal-clear, cool waters, and impressive rock formations like sculptures.
-Umbrellas, sunbeds and other amenities are also available.
+It has umbrellas, sunbeds and other amenities.

-- Golden Sand: This is the largest beach of Paros, with golden sand -as the name indicates- and magical turquoise waters.
+- Chrissi Akti: the largest beach in Paros, with golden sand -as the name indicates- and magical turquoise waters.
 It has both infrastructures for the visitors and for water-sport lovers.

-- Punda: One of the most popular and largest beaches in Paros, known for its beach bar and all-day parties.
+- Punda: one of the most popular and largest beaches in Paros, known for its beach bar and all-day parties.
 The strong winds make its crystal sea ideal for kitesurfing.
-Moreover, in the area you will find tavernas, cafes and a diving school.
+Moreover, in the area you will find tavernes, cafés and a diving school.

-- Monastery: Another popular beach in Paros.
+- Monastery: another popular beach in Paros.
 It is family-friendly, as it is protected from the wind and has shallow, cool waters.
-There, you can find some umbrellas and sunbeds that you can rent.
+There are umbrellas and sunbeds that you can rent.

-- Farangas: One of the busiest beaches on the island.
-It is large, protected from the winds and has fine sand and crystal-clear waters.
+- Farangas: one of the busiest beaches on the island.
+It is large, protected from winds and has fine sand and crystal-clear waters.
 You can choose among umbrellas and sunbeds, and the free shade of the tamarisks.

-- Lageri: This is a beach of exotic beauty for relaxing moments away from the crowd.
-It has no facilities but it has golden sand, turquoise waters and tamarisk trees.
+- Lageri: an idyllic beach for relaxing moments away from the crowd.
+It has no facilities, but it has golden sand, turquoise waters and tamarisk trees.
 The beach is accessible either by boat or on foot.
-Keep in mind that bathing suits in this beach are optional.
+Bathing suits on this beach are optional.

-- Kalogeros: It is known for its clay sand, which is considered to have beneficial properties for the skin.
+- Kalogeros: it is known for its clay sand, considered to have beneficial properties for the skin.
 The imposing rocks offer shade from the afternoon onwards.
-The beach has no amenities, so make sure you have the essentials with you.
+The beach has no amenities, so make sure you bring the essentials with you.

-- Aliki: Quiet, windless beach with golden sand and tamarisk trees for shade.
-It is some umbrellas and sunbeds, but you should bring some necessities of yours.
+- Aliki: quiet, windless beach with golden sand and tamarisk trees for shade.
+It has some umbrellas and sunbeds, but you can also bring your own necessities.

-- Logaras: One of the most beautiful and popular beaches of Paros.
+- Logaras: one of the most beautiful and popular beaches of Paros.
 It is large, with fine golden sand, clear blue waters and large tamarisk trees that offer plenty of shade.
-The impressive seabed is ideal for diving and snorkeling.
+Its impressive seabed is ideal for diving and snorkeling.
 There are restaurants, beach bars and infrastructure for water sports (water skiing, pedal boating, beach volley) near the beach.

 The whole island of Paros is an attraction!
 You can just get lost in the picturesque alleys and admire the houses with the traditional Cycladic architecture.
 Paros is also known for its beautiful natural landscapes.